Help for an executor administering a deceased estate

 What is my role as the executor of a Will?

 If you have been appointed as the executor of a Will, it is your job, as the most trusted person of the deceased, to make sure that their wishes, as expressed in their last Will and Testament, are carried out.
-In the role of executor, you are called upon to:

 What is Probate?

 In most cases a Grant of Probate is needed from the court in order to allow the release and transfer of the deceased’s assets.
 A Grant of Probate declares that the Will is valid and that you, as the executor, have the right to administer the estate.
 The cost of obtaining a Grant of Probate is determined by the total value of the Estate and is charged in accordance with the Supreme Court of NSW scale.
 There are several steps that need to be undertaken in anticipation of a Grant.
-In summary, you must:

 You can undertake the role of executor without engaging a solicitor but it’s a good idea to consult a solicitor to make sure you get it right.
 Fulfilling your responsibilities can be challenging and time consuming without some understanding of estate law and finance and as executor, you may be personally liable for the decisions you make.